Ulf3000/blender-render-to-ffmpeg/README.md

 its just a script, not an addon, its hardcoded to my needs but everyone should be able to create his own favourite render script from this.

 its rendering to intermediate png in a temp folder and then uses ffmpeg to convert it to a cineform quicktime file in the real output folder as chosen in blender.

+!!
+The script assumes that you have ffmpeg in your path variable !!